Jamie Morris

-James Walter Morris (born June 6, 1965) is a former professional American football running back in the National Football League (NFL) for the Washington Redskins and a record-setting running back in college for the University of Michigan Wolverines.
-While attending Michigan, he broke the school's all-time records for rushing yards in a season and in a career and for all-purpose yards in a career.
+James Walter Morris (born June 6, 1965) is an American former professional football player.
+He was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He played in the NFL for the Washington Redskins and New England Patriots and for the CFL's Hamilton Tiger-Cats.

+Morris was a record-setting running back in college football for the Michigan Wolverines.
+While attending the University of Michigan, he broke the school's all-time records for rushing yards in a season and in a career and for all-purpose yards in a career.
 His career rushing total was once third in Big Ten Conference history.
 He continues to hold the career receptions record for Michigan running backs.
 He also still holds the all-time NFL record for most rushing attempts in a game with 45.

 Early life

 Morris is from Ayer, Massachusetts where he excelled in track and field in high school, winning the Massachusetts state title in the 200m as a sophomore.

 Morris is the younger brother of Joe Morris who set the all-time rushing record at Syracuse University and went on to play for the New York Giants.
-Jamie and Joe and two brothers and two sisters grew up in Ayer.
+His brother Larry also played for the Green Bay Packers as a replacement player during the 1987 NFL Players Strike.
+Another brother, Mike, played wide receiver for Syracuse.
 Their father, Earl Morris, a former Green Beret master sergeant in Vietnam, was a postmaster in Groton, Massachusetts.